bmorrow5/bmorrow5/README.md

 ### About Me

-I'm Brandon Morrow a Senior Full Stack Data Scientist with a Master's of Data Science from Johns Hopkins University.
-I have a Bachelors Degree in Physics, and am passionate about physics, time series forecasting, machine learning, and game theory. <br>
+I am Brandon Morrow a Senior Data Scientist with a MS in Data Science from Johns Hopkins University.
+I also have a Bachelors Degree in Physics, and am passionate about physics, optimization, and game theoretic problem solving.
+I specialize in time series forecasting and am extremely well versed in modern and classical machine learning techniques. <br>

-Contained in these repositories are my projects showcasing my Data Science Skills
+Contained in these repositories are old data science projects.

 ### Education
 Masters of Science in Data Science from Johns Hopkins University <br>